ChronicleSoftware/Chronicle-Toolbox/README.md

 - **Create Version Branch**: Create a new branch across multiple repositories, configured via a YAML file.
 - **List Branches**: List all local Git branches in the current repository so you know what clt can see.

-- There are also some testing scripts that create repos in /Downloads/ to mess with
 ---

 ## Requirements